Yale University, Where Writers Become

 About New Haven

 Founded by English Puritans in 1638, the population of New Haven in southern Connecticut grew to approximately 50,000 by 1869.
 Today, it remains a midsize town that has grown to nearly three times as many residents.
 A virtual tour can be found here: https://admissions.yale.edu/virtual-tour#virtualtour.
 To find out how to register for an on-campus tour, click here: https://admissions.yale.edu/tours.

 Where to Start the Connecticut Coastline Trail

 We list Yale as the first stop of the coastline part of our Connecticut Author Adventures Trail.
-That said, it is far enough away from the other literary sites in Connecticut that travelers without an interest in a university campus tour would be wise to start with reservations at our second stop, James Pharmacy, or to move on to the third coastline stop, the Eugene O’Neill Theater Center.
+That said, it is far enough away from the other literary sites in Connecticut that travelers without an interest in a university campus tour would be wise to move on toward the Eugene O’Neill Theater Center.
 Information is here: https://www.theoneill.org/about.